pachterlab/seqspec/README.md

 ![python versions](https://img.shields.io/pypi/pyversions/seqspec)
 [![license](https://img.shields.io/pypi/l/seqspec)](LICENSE)

+`seqspec` is a file format and tool that describe data generated from genomics experiments.

+A `seqspec` file contains

+1. Assay-level metadata such as library kit and sequencing machine,
+2. The 5'->3' annotation and position of the elements in a library molecule (e.g. barcodes, UMIs),
+3. A list of the reads generated from sequencing the library molecule.

-`seqspec` is a machine-readable YAML file format to describe the content of molecules in genomic libraries, the structure of reads generated from them, and how those are stored in files.
-It was inspired by and builds off of the Teichmann Lab [Single Cell Genomics Library Structure](https://github.com/Teichlab/scg_lib_structs) by [Xi Chen](https://github.com/dbrg77).
+More specifically, `seqspec` is a machine-readable YAML file to describe the content of molecules in genomic libraries, the structure of reads generated from them, and how those are stored in files.

-Genomic library structure depends on both the assay and sequencer (and kit) used to generate and bind the assay-specific construct to the sequencing adapters to generate a sequencing library.
-Therefore, a `seqspec` is specific to both a genomics assay and sequencer.

-A list of `seqspec` examples for multiple assays and sequencers can be found on [this website](https://igvf.github.io/seqspec/).
-Each `spec.yaml` describes the 5'->3' "Final library structure" for the assay and sequencer and can be extended to include sequencer-specific read annotations.
-Sequence specification files can be formatted with the `seqspec` command line tool.
+The `seqspec` tool operates on `seqspec` files and

+1. Facilitates the standardization of preprocessing steps across different assays,
+2. Enables data management and tracking,
+3. Simplifies the interpretation and reuse of sequencing data.

 The `seqspec` format and tool are described in this [publication](https://doi.org/10.1093/bioinformatics/btae168).
 If you use `seqspec` please cite